jensnt/io_import_build_map/README.md

 You can find an example map and textures in the file **example-map-and-textures.zip** in the [latest Release](https://github.com/jensnt/io_import_build_map/releases/latest)

-Starting with version 1.4.0 you can now simply set your **games installation folder** as your Texture folder!
+Starting with version 1.4.0 you can now simply set your **game installation folder** as your Texture folder!
 Textures will be automatically extracted from .ART, .GRP and .RFF files. (.png/.jpg files still work)

 ![E1L1](/images/e1l1.png)